 We cannot solve our problems with the same thinking we used when we created them.Albert Einstein

-But, this is what many of us do.
+That is a great Einstein quote and it points to what many of us do.
 We keep turning a problem over and over in our head using exactly the same thinking we used to create the problem.
 It’s insanity!
 But that’s what we do.
 As a Coach, I help my clients to get off the Tilt-A-Whirl carnival ride in their heads, so they can see their other options.
 I do this by listening to what my clients say about their current situation and what they would rather have in their lives.
-I help my clients to wake up to the idea that they do have choices.
+I help my clients to wake up to the idea that they do have choices and what those choices are.
 They do have the ability to solve their problems, and create the life they really want to live.
-I help them to tap into and use their innate intelligence rather than relying on their knowledge.
+By listening and asking questions, I help them to tap into and use their innate intelligence rather than relying on their knowledge.

 Intelligence vs Knowledge

 Each one of us has direct access to an intelligence greater than us.
 When we tap into that source, it is like having a PC that is connected to the Internet versus one that only has a hard-drive.
 Have you ever experienced an “out of the blue” moment?
 You know, the ones where a brilliant answer came to you, seemingly out of nowhere?
 That was you tapping into the infinite intelligence that is available to each and every one of us.

 You might wonder if coaching is like therapy.
 Well it is similar, since it involves conversation and trust.
 The difference is that the coaching process does not involve delving into your past or diagnosing your psychological condition.
 Coaching, is focused on finding out who you are and tapping into your hidden potential.
 From there, we can determine what would make your life work better for you.
 Coaching focuses on moving you forward.